Hannah Cain: Wales national team

 Cain made her Wales national team debut against Estonia on 26 October 2021.

 Cain was part of the Wales squad that finished as runners-up in the 2023 Pinatar Cup.

 In June 2025, Cain was named in Wales' squad for UEFA Women's Euro 2025.
 During the UEFA Women’s Euro 2025 qualifying campaign, Cain scored a crucial penalty against the Republic of Ireland in Dublin, helping Cymru secure their place in the final tournament in Switzerland.

+On 2 December 2025, Cain scored a goal in a 3–2 friendly win over Switzerland, ending Wales' 12-game losing streak.

+Cain scored in a 2–2 draw with the Czech Republic in Wales' opening game of the 2027 FIFA Women's World Cup qualification campaign on 3 March 2026.